seankross/bookdown-start/docs/01-Theme4.md

 ## Challenge

-This is an open ecological forecasting challenge to forecast spring green-up of the common greenness index (GCC), as measured by digital cameras at various deciduous broadleaf NEON sites.
-The forecasts will be forecasts of daily mean GCC (specifically the 90% quantile, which has been shown to be more robust).
+This is an open ecological forecasting challenge to forecast spring green-up of the common greenness index (gcc), as measured by digital cameras at various deciduous broadleaf NEON sites.
+The forecasts will be forecasts of daily mean gcc (specifically the 90% quantile called the gcc_90, which has been shown to be more robust).
 The sites include Harvard Forest (HARV), Bartlett Experimental Forest (BART), Smithsonian Conservation Biology Institute, (SCBI), Steigerwaldt Land Services (STEI), The University of Kansas Field Station, KS (UKFS), Great Smoky Mountains National Park (GRSM), Dead Lake (DELA), and National Grassland (CLBJ).

 NOAA Global Ensemble Forecast System weather forecasts for each NEON site is provided for teams to use: https://data.ecoforecast.org/minio/drivers/noaa/